Other Resources Index

 AN INTEGRATED PHILOSOPHY, PRINCIPLES, and METHODS

 We have a challenge to help participants deal with the cognitive dissonance when they discover W. Edwards Deming’s philosophy and management methods.
 Through hourly exercises with a partner on each topic and frequent opportunities to “teach back” and practice the concepts of the science of improvement, We have integrated many other proofs to illustrate more productive ways to lead and manage industry, education, and government, and non-profit enterprises.
 We teach what is proven useful in every economic sector.
-The Continual Quality Improvement (CQI) Academy offered by the Sergent Results Group continues a focus on the science of improvement through Deming’s philosophy, principles, and methods.
+The Continual Quality Improvement (CQI) Academy offered by the Sergent Results Group Inc. continues a focus on the science of improvement through Deming’s philosophy, principles, and methods.
 We emphasize learning selection with meaning to each member of the cohort.
 This leads naturally to useful improvements in their individual thinking, and action with increased knowledge about systems, variation, and the psychology of people in systems.

 BRING IN A PROBLEM TO SOLVE, OR A PROCESS TO IMPROVE